The Center for Vocational and Transitional Studies is a new 46,669 SF three-story

 students by providing programs to prepare them to enter college level courses, vocational

 or technical programs, or the workplace.
-The CTVS will also house its Transition Studies
+The CVTS will also house its College and

-programs, which provides educational opportunities for students to increase their
+Career Preparation programs, which provides educational opportunities for students

-Close to one-third of the students currently enrolled in LCC are working on college
+Close to one-third of the students currently enrolled at LCC are working on college

-preparatory skills through College and Career Preparation programs, including Adult
+preparatory skills through College and Career Preparation (CCP), English Language

 Needs and Solutions